 Department: Psychology

-Years worked for your current department and/or U of T: Six
+Years worked for your current department and/or U of T: Eight years at U of T with three of those years being in this full-time, continuing status role.

-Undergraduate major/specialist and institution: Psychology major, Smith College (Northampton, Massachusetts)
+Undergraduate major/specialist and institution: Psychology Major at Smith College in Northampton, Massachusetts, USA

 Department: Psychology